 Australian Red Cross' RediPlan is another useful resource that has been practically designed to help residents develop an all-hazards household emergency plan for all the family by following easy to use instructions.
 The RediPlan is available on the Australian Red Cross website or via the Get Prepared app, which is a digital version of the RediPlan developed in partnership with NRMA Insurance.
 The app helps people create a portable emergency plan to take care of themselves, their loved ones, and what's important to them.

 The Rediplan and additional emergency preparedness resources are available on the Red Cross website.

 Vulnerable people in emergencies policy

-The Vulnerable people in emergencies policy (Word) integrates emergency preparedness planning with the delivery of funded services.
+The Vulnerable people in emergencies policy, published by the Department of Health and Human Services in 2018, integrates emergency preparedness planning with the delivery of funded services.

 The policy applies to organisations funded by the department to provide personal care, support and/or case management services to clients living in the community within the 64 municipal council areas wholly or partly covered by the Country Fire Authority districts.

 The policy also outlines funded services and municipal councils’ roles in screening and maintaining information on a vulnerable persons register.
 The register is specifically for people who require support from authorities to evacuate in the event of an emergency.

 The Vulnerable people in emergencies policy is supported by three guidelines:

 - Guideline 1 – Emergency Planning and Screening